jon-jacky/Piety/editors/ed.md

 ## API ##

 **ed.py** has a Python API so you can edit from the Python prompt or write editing scripts in Python.

+A convenient way to use the API is to start *ed.py* with the Python *-i* option as described above, edit some text using *ed* commands, then exit using the *q* command to return to the Python prompt.
+Then all the buffer contents that you entered in *ed* are still in memory for you to work on with the API.

-Here is the preceding example expressed using the API.
-Here we use the *from ed import* * form so we don't have to prefix each function call with *ed.*
+Here is the preceding example
+expressed using the API.
+Here we use *from ed import* * so we don't have to prefix each function call with *ed.*

     >>> from ed import *